-- Controls and Sensors: Stairlifts have gotten smarter and more high tech over the years which includes motion sensors that can detect obstacles on the stairs and stop the lift from proceeding, manual shut off buttons and/or remotes that can call the chair up or down.
+- Controls and Sensors: Stairlifts have gotten smarter and more high-tech over the years which includes motion sensors that can detect obstacles on the stairs and stop the lift from proceeding, manually shut-off buttons, and remotes that can call the chair up or down.

 How Do I Pay for a Stairlift?

 Stairlifts can be a serious investment, especially for a senior on a fixed income.
-There are some Medicare Advantage plans that cut down some of the cost, also there are assistive technology programs available through the Veterans Affairs associations as well as non-profits like the United Cerebral Palsy Association.
+Some Medicare Advantage plans to cut down some of the cost; also, there are assistive technology programs available through the Veterans Affairs associations and non-profits like the United Cerebral Palsy Association.